-The Dragon Boat Festival has a history of more than 2,000 years, and is believed to have originated during the Warring States period.
-A number of legends, associated with (sometimes deified) patriotic poet Qu Yuan, attempt to explain its origins and traditions.
+The Dragon Boat Festival is a traditional Chinese festival.
+It has a history of more than 2,000 years, and is believed to have originated during the Warring States period.

-Twenty-eight years later, the Qin State conquered the capital of Chu.
-In despair, Qu Yuan committed suicide by drowning himself in the Miluo River on the fifth day of the fifth lunar month.
+In 278 BC, the Qin State conquered the capital of Chu.
+On hearing of the defeat, Qu Yuan in great despair committed suicide by drowning himself in the Miluo River on the 5th day of the 5th lunar month.

 The rest is legend… When they heard of Qu Yuan's death, the local people were very sad, and rowed out on the river to search for his body, but were unable to find him.
 To preserve his body, the locals paddled their boats up and down the river, hitting the water with their paddles and beating drums to scare evil spirits away.
 They threw lumps of rice into the river to feed the fish, so that they would not eat Qu Yuan's body.